Bitcoin at $100,000 in 2021? Outrageous to some, a no-brainer for backers

 It's a wager that has drawn eye-rolls from skeptics who believe the volatile cryptocurrency is a speculative asset rather than a store of value like gold.

-Since January, bitcoin has gained 160%, bolstered by strong institutional demand as well as scarcity as payment companies such as Square and Paypal buy it on behalf of customers.
+Since January, bitcoin has gained 160%, bolstered by strong institutional demand as well as scarcity as payment companies such as Square SQ.N and Paypal PYPL.O buy it on behalf of customers.

 Going from $18,000 to $100,000 in one year is not a stretch, Brian Estes, chief investment officer at hedge fund Off the Chain Capital, said.